amandaeze97/cs3041-designManifesto/README.md

 ~ Prototyping ~

-During the creation of our projects, there were multiple times when time and energy could have been saved, if we had spent the time to prototype our ideas before implementing them.
-I have noticed that in the projects where I dedicated significant time to sketching and creating mock-ups, the quality of the final product was much higher as I had much more time to spend on the implementation and focusing on details.
+During the creation of our projects, there were multiple times when time and energy could have been saved, if we had spent the time to prototype our ideas before implement- ing them.
+I have noticed that in the projects where I dedicated significant time to sketching and creating mock- ups, the quality of the final product was much higher as I had much more time to spend on the implementation and focusing on details.

 The most effective prototyping scheme I have used is to first create paper sketches, then paper prototypes, and lastly mock-ups where you can see a more design focused model.
-Below are the three examples that I just listed, which were used for the Design for Others project regarding the rebuilding of Technocopia's website.
+Below are the three examples that I just listed, which were used for the Design for Others project regard- ing the rebuilding of Technocopia's website.
 ```